cockroachdb/docs/v21.2/security-reference/config-secure-hba.md

 ## Provision a secure jumpbox

 By default, anyone who knows the parameters in this command can access your database.
-Let's fix that by creating a secure jumpbox--a compute instance in Google Cloud and restricting access to your cluster to that jumpbox.

-This will be far more secure because access to the jumpbox can be protected using Google Cloud's native capacity to require two-factor authentication for SSH access to compute instance.
-By limiting SQL access to those actors who have access to the jumpbox, we can effectively two factor authentication for access, as well as take advantage of other security measures availabe on Google Cloud compute instances, such as access logs.
+Let's fix that by creating a secure jumpbox--a compute instance that will be used as secure, dedicated access point to our cluster.
+In our case, the jumpbox will be a Google Cloud compute instance, which allows us to protect access to the jumpbox with Google Cloud's native capacity to require two-factor authentication for SSH access to compute instance.
+By limiting SQL access to those actors who have access to the jumpbox, we can effectively enforce two factor authentication for access to the database, as well as take advantage of other security measures availabe on Google Cloud compute instances, such as access logs.

 In the [Google Cloud Console Compute Instances](https://console.cloud.google.com/compute/instance) page, create a new instance called `roach-jump-box`.
 The jumpbox will need very little CPU or disk, so use a cheap instance such as an e2-micro.